oalles/camel-cm-sample/README.md

 			<version>${camel.version}</version>
 		</dependency>
 	```

-	*In order to consume messages from a mongodb capped collection, the camel-mongodb component is added
+	*to consume messages from a capped collection, the camel-mongodb component is needed

 	```
 		<dependency>